Atharva-Shinde/web-service-gin/Readme.md

 ]
 ```

-    - `curl http:localhost:8080/covers/id` fetches the cover with the assigned id.
+    - Fetch the cover with the assigned id using `curl http:localhost:8080/covers/id`
 #### curl http://localhost:8080/covers/2
 ```
 {